This post may contain affiliate links.

 When it comes to places to stay in Chiang Mai, the Dhara Dhevi Chiang Mai was one of the first luxury properties on the map.

-Bordered by rice fields, the resort focuses on natural materials such as teak and bamboo, and you’ll find tropical gardens, pagodas and a spa modelled after a Mandalay Burmese palace.
+Inspired by the beauty of the Lanna Kingdom, the resort is inspired by traditional Thai architecture.
+Bordered by rice fields, it focuses on natural materials such as teak and bamboo, and you’ll find tropical gardens, pagodas and a spa modelled after a Mandalay Burmese palace.

 Check prices and availability for this luxury resort in Chiang Mai here.